Corey Postiglione: Art criticism

-Postiglione has worked as an art critic for more than three decades, making numerous contributions to the New Art Examiner, Artforum, Dialogue, and C Magazine.
+Postiglione has worked as an art critic for more than three decades, making contributions to the New Art Examiner, Artforum, Dialogue, and C Magazine.
 His written work includes features on Daniel Buren, Ed Paschke, Martin Puryear and Alexander Calder, and exhibit reviews of Julia Fish, Michiko Itatani, Susan Michod, Dan Peterman, and Frank Stella, among many.
 He has also written catalogue essays for numerous artists, including Tim Anderson, Alexandra Domowska, James Juszczyk, Terrence Karpowicz, Arthur Lerner, and John Phillips.
 In 2022, he contributed the New Art Examiner essay, "A Meditation on Art in the Time of Chaos," about creating art during a global pandemic.

 Postiglione has been an active curator of painting, drawing and sculpture exhibitions, in Chicago and nationally.
 These exhibitions have focused on single artists as well as on themes such as abstraction, the postmodern nude, travel, and postmodern landscape.
-In 2018, he curated a retrospective at the Ukrainian Institute of Modern Art in Chicago for his one-time mentor at the University of Illinois in Chicago, abstract artist and educator Martin Hurtig.
+In 2018, he curated a retrospective at the Ukrainian Institute of Modern Art in Chicago for his former mentor at the University of Illinois in Chicago, abstract artist and educator Martin Hurtig.
 Postiglione has also appeared publicly in a wide range of art forums, lectures and symposia.

 Teaching

-During a teaching career of over forty years, Postiglione has served as a mentor to a great many artists and art professionals.
+During a teaching career of over forty years, Postiglione has served as a mentor to many artists and art professionals.
 He first taught at the Evanston Art Center in 1971, where "he found himself leading a class of women at a time when the contemporary feminist movement was coming into its own and so were they."
-Many of these students would go on to enjoy long art world careers, including artists Barbara Blades, Carol Diehl, Bonnie Hartenstein, Ellen Kamerling, Elizabeth Langer, Fern Shaffer and Annette Turow, and gallery owner Jan Cicero.
-The Center's 75th-anniversary exhibit, "A Moment in Time: Women Artists and the EAC School, 1971-1978" (2004), commemorated that period by featuring work by the above-mentioned artists and six others that Postiglione taught during that time.
+Many of these students went on to long art-world careers, including artists Barbara Blades, Carol Diehl, Bonnie Hartenstein, Ellen Kamerling, Elizabeth Langer, Fern Shaffer and Annette Turow, and gallery owner Jan Cicero.
+The center's 75th-anniversary exhibit, "A Moment in Time: Women Artists and the EAC School, 1971-1978" (2004), commemorated that period by featuring work by the above-mentioned artists and six others that Postiglione taught during that time.

 Postiglione taught art at several higher learning institutions in Chicago in the 1970s, including the School of the Art Institute of Chicago, University of Illinois in Chicago and Illinois Institute of Technology.
-In 1979, he settled in at Columbia College Chicago's Department of Art and Design, where he would teach art history and criticism, graphic design, painting and studio practice, and create an "Art in Chicago" course.
-He was tenured in 1996, and in 2014, retired as Professor Emeritus.
+In 1979, he moved to Columbia College Chicago's Department of Art and Design, where he taught art history and criticism, graphic design, painting and studio practice, and create an "Art in Chicago" course.
+He was tenured in 1996 and retired as professor emeritus in 2014.